 A Just society

 Islam is indeed a pluralistic faith and imbues a sense of humility and ideals of equality of humankind.
-These values are embedded in its rituals practices.
+These values are embedded in their rituals practices.
 All people harvest their own deeds.

 He fashioned each one of you–and each one of you is beautiful.
 To God, you will all return.
 He knows all that the heavens and the earth contain.
 He knows all that you hide and all that you reveal.
 He knows your deepest thoughts.
 Most of us get the message whereas a few don’t, indeed it is the story of every faith group.